 In other words, someone can be charged with this crime in Nevada when their alleged drunk driving causes an accident in which another person gets seriously hurt or killed.

-Even if the driver doesn't seem like they're under the influence of alcohol or drugs, they can still be arrested for violating "DUI causing injury or death in Nevada" laws as long as their BAC is .08 or above.
+Even if the driver does not seem like they are under the influence of alcohol or drugs, they can still be arrested for violating "DUI causing injury or death in Nevada" laws as long as their BAC is .08 or above.

 Getting arrested for DUI with injury or DUI with death in Nevada is extremely frightening.
-But remember: you're presumed innocent and that the prosecutor may be unable to prove your guilt beyond a reasonable doubt.
+But remember: you are presumed innocent and that the prosecutor may be unable to prove your guilt beyond a reasonable doubt.

 Standard defenses that drunk driving defense attorneys often employ in serious or fatal drunk driving cases are:

-- The driver had not been drinking or didn't start drinking until after he/she stopped driving the car.
-If the prosecutor can't prove that the driving was under the influence of drugs or alcohol, this charge should be dismissed or else reduced to something like reckless driving.
+- The driver had not been drinking or did not start drinking until after he/she stopped driving the car.
+If the prosecutor cannot prove that the driving was under the influence of drugs or alcohol, this charge should be dismissed or else reduced to something like reckless driving.

 - The breath testing equipment was faulty or the police committed misconduct which hampered the results.
 Raising doubt about the accuracy of the BAC reading can be very effective in getting the case dismissed.